-Saint Antherus was elected Bishop of Rome in place of St Pontian, and he too soon accepted suffering and death for Christ (+ 236).
-His successor was St Fabian, who as a presbyter fearlessly gave burial to the bodies of martyrs.
+Saint Antherus was elected Bishop of Rome in place of Saint Pontian, and he too soon accepted suffering and death for Christ (+ 236).
+His successor was Saint Fabian, who as a presbyter fearlessly gave burial to the bodies of martyrs.

-St Fabian loved St Pontius as though he were his own son.
-St Pontius distributed with St Fabian all his substance on the needs of the poor.
+Saint Fabian loved Saint Pontius as though he were his own son.
+Saint Pontius distributed with Saint Fabian all his substance on the needs of the poor.
 After the death of the impious Maximian, the new emperor Gordian (238-244) did not persecute Christians.
-The emperor Philip (244-249), together with his son and co-regent Philip, was persuaded by the conversations and preaching of St Pontius to believe in Christ and to accept Baptism from St Fabian.
+The emperor Philip (244-249), together with his son and co-regent Philip, was persuaded by the conversations and preaching of Saint Pontius to believe in Christ and to accept Baptism from Saint Fabian.

 With the permission of the emperors, Saints Pontius and Fabian destroyed the statue of Jupiter in the pagan temple and built a church on this place.
 For four years the Church of Christ dwelt in peace and tranquility.
 Then Decius (249-251) ascended the throne, after organizing a rebellion and murdering the emperor Philip and his son.

 And during this time Saint Fabian, Bishop of Rome (+ 250), accepted death for Christ.
 Saint Pontius left Rome for the city of Cimelum (on the border of Italy and Gaul) and lived there as a stranger.
 During the time of the emperor Valerian (253-259), cruel torturers were sent out with full authority to seek out and kill Christians.
 Thus Claudius and Anubius arrived in the city of Cimelum for this purpose.